microsoft/azure-pipelines-yaml/design/use-statement.md

 - use: string               # required tool name
   version: string           # optional version
   proxy: boolean            # whether to install proxy information; defaults to true
-  authTo: string | [string] # optional names of resources to derive auth information from
+  authTo: string | [string] # optional names of feeds or service connections to authenticate
+  authFile: string # optional name of file containing feeds matching service connections in authTo
   inputs: {string: any}     # optional additional arguments to pass as task inputs
 ```